 The Corporation monitors loans more closely with 3) SICR, and on an individual basis given their significance and unique characteristics.
-SICR can include loss of income, death of borrower or coborrowers, or a deterioration in the creditworthiness of borrower.
+Situations that cause SICR can include loss of income of the borrower, death of the borrower or co-borrowers, or a deterioration in the creditworthiness of the borrower.